mu88/RaspiFanController/README.md

 ## Local development

-The app targets .NET Core 3.1.
+The app targets .NET 6.
 I've integrated the two classes `Logic\DevFanController.cs` and `Logic\DevTemperatureProvider.cs` for development purposes: they're simulating the temperature measurement and fan controlling when running the app in development mode.

 ## Deployment